Vault

 |---|---|

-| EMERGENCY_ROLE | Pause and unpause all vault operations |
+| EMERGENCY_ROLE | Pause and unpause vault operations |

 Transaction lifecycle

-The vault follows a proposal-confirmation-execution model:
+The vault follows a proposal-signature-execution model:

 Transaction types